Clarifai/old-docs/portal-guide/annotate/label-types.md

 # Label Types

-Labeler provides three basic label types for your images and videos.
+Scribe provides three basic label types for your images and videos.
 These label types provide increasing levels of granularity to support the needs of your specific use case.

 ## Classification